stylus/stylus/docs/docs/comments.md

 # Comments

-  Stylus supports three kinds of comments: single-line, and multi-line comments, and multi-line buffered comments.
+  Stylus supports three kinds of comments: single-line comments, multi-line comments, and multi-line buffered comments.

-## Single-line
+## Single-line comments

-Single-line comments look like JavaScript comments, and do not output in the resulting CSS:
+Single-line comments look like JavaScript comments, but are not outputted in the resulting CSS.

 ```stylus
 // I'm a comment!